 The more effort and imagination I put into exploring a new approach the better the experience will be.
 The object can be quite simple.
 The images don’t need to be very big, 4×6 or 5×7 will do.
 I sketch the subject numerous times mixing drawing and painting techniques.
 This is a great way to explore new ideas by investing a small amount of time.

-Papers: Watercolor (cold or hot press, rough) pastel paper, Japanese papers…
+Papers: watercolor (cold or hot press, rough) pastel, Japanese

-The examples are listed in the order completed.
-Each drawing took less than 3 minutes and were painted in 10 minutes or less.
+The examples below are listed in the order completed.
+Each drawing took less than 3 minutes and then they were painted in 10 minutes or less.
 For me it is important to keep the exercises quick and fun.

 #1 Drawn with a bamboo reed pen dipped in liquid watercolors.
 Painted with regular palette of DANIEL SMITH Watercolors.